 At the start of our term as the House's administration, little to no information was available for us to fully comprehend and assess its financial and fiscal conditions.
-As we have pointed out so many times before, the House's responsible administration had been relegated to an optional priority.
-This much was clear, but contrary to safe practices as, the previous administration unlawfully abstained from conducting a timely and thorough transition process, which ultimately increased the challenge in our mission to reestablish the House's finances.
+As we have pointed out so many times before, responsibly administering the House's finances had been relegated to an optional priority.
+What was clear was that the previous administration had unlawfully abstained from conducting a timely and thorough transition process, which ultimately proved a big challenge in our mission to reestablish the House's finances.
 This reality highlighted the importance of our administrative and political priorities: (1) to responsibly administrate and safeguard the Government's resources, including its financial and fiscal affairs; and (2) to increase transparency over government operations, to continuously guarantee the People's access and oversight over the effective, correct, and reasonable use of the State apparatus.